 - Tip in the onion-yogurt puree prepared in step 1 and roast the masala for 10 minutes on medium heat.
 Add splashes of water to keep the masala from burning.
 Add 1 cup water when the masala is roasted and cancel the saute mode.

-- Add a cup of water and switch on the pressure cooking mode.
-Set the timer to 12 minutes and close the lid of the cooker, ,making sure the valve is in sealing position.
+- Press the pressure cooking mode on high.
+Set the timer to 12 minutes and close the lid of the cooker, making sure the steam release handle is in sealing position.

-- When the timer beeps, do QPR (Quick Pressure Release) after 12 minutes.
+- When the timer beeps, release pressure after 12 minutes.
 Remove the lid and serve warm with hot rotis or naan.

 - You can make this recipe in a stove-top pressure cooker also.
 Follow the exact same steps and after 1 whistle, simmer for 10 minutes.
 Release pressure after 10 minutes and you’re done.